tychop/GitGulf/README.md

     -d, --development  : Switch all repositories to the development branch.

 Shortcuts:
-    gr        : Same as gitripple.
+    gg        : Same as 'gitgulf'.
-    grs       : Show all the repository statuses. grf       : Fetch all repositories.
+    ggs       : Show all the repository statuses. ggf       : Fetch all repositories.
-    grp       : Pull all repositories.
+    ggp       : Pull all repositories.
-    grpr      : Prunes objects that are no longer reachable. grc       : Clean up and optimize the local repositories. grb BRANCH: Switch all repositories to a specified branch. grd       : Switch all repositories to the development branch.
+    ggpr      : Prunes objects that are no longer reachable. ggc       : Clean up and optimize the local repositories. ggb BRANCH: Switch all repositories to a specified branch. ggd       : Switch all repositories to the development branch.
 ```

 ### Contributing

-We welcome contributions to GitGrove!
+We welcome contributions to GitGulf!
 Please see our Contributing Guide for more details.

 ### License

-GitRipple is MIT licensed.
+GitGulf is MIT licensed.

 ### Acknowledgements